danzimm/fractals/README.md

 - Add node backend to communicate to this library
 - Add website frontend
 - Add ability for modules to define their own defaults
+- Fix `wood.cu` and other cuda modules that are broken after api upgrade??

 # Some Notes